Exabyte-io/documentation/docs/accounts/ui/explorer.md

 # Viewing Account Information

-By clicking on an item in the Accounts Explorer, the user will be able to inspect the corresponding Account's information, including its [Bio](bio.md), as well as the entities created under that Account which have been accessible to the user account or made [Public](collaboration/sharing/access-levels.md).
+Clicking on an item in the Accounts Explorer, allows user to inspect the corresponding Account's information, including its [Bio](bio.md), as well as the entities created under that Account which have been accessible to the user account or made [Public](collaboration/sharing/access-levels.md).

 # Example